U.S. Naval Base Subic Bay: Battle of Manila Bay

-Philippine–American War
+Filipino–American War

-During the Philippine–American War, the Americans focused on using the Spanish naval station at Sangley Point, largely ignoring Subic Bay, and the arsenal was occupied by Filipino forces.
+During the Filipino–American War, the Americans focused on using the Spanish naval station at Sangley Point, largely ignoring Subic Bay, and the arsenal was occupied by Filipino forces.
 The Filipinos constructed a gun battery on top of a ridge using one of the 6 in guns on Grande Island.

 In the summer of 1899, gunboats started patrolling Subic Bay and after realizing that the patrols would not stop, the Filipinos started to prepare to confront the Americans.
 During a routine patrol, the supply ship entered Subic Bay and came under fire from the newly constructed battery.
 Zafiro withdrew to Cavite and reported the incident to headquarters.
 The cruiser was then sent to Subic to silence the battery, but as she was withdrawing, the battery gave out one last shot, provoking the Americans.